m13253/tianocore_uefi_duet_installer/Readme.txt

 To setup the DUET USB flash drive in Windows, you will also need to download "HP USB Disk Storage Format Utility" from this link http://www.4shared.com/file/143511399/975c2e6/HP_USB_Disk_Storage_Format_Utility.html .
 This utility partitions the USB flash device as MBR, as required by DUET.
 Formatting the USB flash drive directly using Windows will lead to a non-partitioned USB "superfloppy" which will not boot DUET.

-To launch EFI/UEFI Shell, go to (after booting DUET USB) :-
+To launch UEFI Shell, go to (after booting DUET USB) :-

 Boot Maintenance Manager -> Boot from file -> UEFI_DUET -> efi -> Shell -> Shell.efi